 Without that evidence, there may not be any case.
 The courts may have to dismiss the pending charges because there is no way to prove that a crime occurred without using evidence gathered through violation of an individual's rights.

-What about DUI court?
+What About DUI Court?

 Florida does have several alternative courts that offer support for those struggling with substance abuse disorders.
 However, the Florida DUI Court program prioritizes those with repeat DUI offenses.
 Those who have an alcohol issue may qualify for pretrial diversion through the DUI courts, which might result in the dismissal of a pending DUI charge.
 A first DUI offense is unlikely to qualify a driver for DUI court.